kaurkhushneet/OLA-analysis/README.md

 using Power BI’s advanced features like DAX, slicers, and buttons.
 Each dashboard focuses on one domain—ratings, cancellations, revenue, vehicle trends, and overall performance—allowing a targeted and interactive exploration of key metrics.

-Problems Solved Through This Project
+Problems Solved Through This Project:
 1. Ride Volume Over Time: Analyzed ride activity trends to understand peak booking periods, which can help optimize fleet distribution and marketing efforts.

 2. Booking Status Breakdown: Categorized completed, cancelled, and incomplete rides to identify service delivery gaps and improve customer experience.